 Do sellers usually accept the first offer?

 Once again, this is dependent upon the seller and their motivation.
-If they want a fast sale, naturally they’re likely to accept one of the first, if not the first, offer they receive, providing it’s not significantly below their price expectations.
+If they want a fast sale, naturally they’re likely to accept one of the first, if not the first, offer they receive, even if it is a bit of a cheeky offer, providing it’s not too significantly below their expectations.
 However, if a seller is in no rush and want to get the best possible price for their house, it’s likely they’ll be ignoring the cheeky offers and waiting around for the best offer they can get.

 Having said this, the first offer sellers receive are often actually the best.
 This is because it’s fresh on the market.
 If a seller ignores the first offers they receive and their house sits on the market, the agent is likely to encourage the seller to reduce the price, by 5-10%, which is then often in line with the first offer they received.

 If you are first to putting in an offer, don’t be afraid to put in a cheeky offer, as the seller’s estate agents should be advising them that your offer is actually in line with what the house is worth, as estate agents tend to overvalue houses by 5-10%.